Mschuddings/ddev-bosa_a11y/README.md

 ## Options

-Available standards: "WCAG2A", "WCAG2AA", "WCAG2AAA", "Section508"
+Available standards: "WCAG2A", "WCAG2AA", "WCAG2AAA", "Section508".

-They can be passed via "--standard=WCAG2A".
+They can be passed via for example: "--standard=WCAG2A".
 The standard will also be added to the report.

+Language is not supported it seems., (or not yet working)